GPRS - Quick Guide

 The throughput specifies the maximum/peak bit rate and the mean bit rate.

-Using these QoS classes, QoS profiles can be negotiated between the mobile user and the network for each session, depending on the QoS demand and the current available resources.
+Using these QoS classes, QoS profiles can be negotiated between the mobile user and the network for each session, depending on the QoS demand and the available resources.

 The billing of the service is then based on the transmitted data volume, the type of service, and the chosen QoS profile.